SwiftGL/swiftgl.github.io/learn/01-transformations.md

  \\ = \begin{bmatrix} 20 & 8 & 12 \\ 25 & 4 & 34 \\ 2 & 0 & 4 \end{bmatrix}
 $$

 As you can see, matrix-matrix multiplication is quite a cumbersome process and very prone to errors (which is why we usually let computers do this) and this gets problematic real quick when the matrices become larger.
-If you're still thirsty for more and you're curious about some more of the mathematical properties of matrices I strongly suggest you take a look at these Khan Academy videos about matrices.
+If you're still thirsty for more and you're curious about some more of the mathematical properties of matrices I strongly suggest you take a look at these [Khan Academy videos](https://www.khanacademy.org/math/algebra2/algebra-matrices) about matrices.

 Anyways, now that we know how to multiply matrices together, we can start getting to the good stuff.

 ## Matrix-Vector multiplication

 Up until now we've had our fair share of vectors these tutorials.
 We used vectors to represent positions, colors and even texture coordinates.
-Let's move a bit further down the rabbit hole and tell you that a vector is basically a Nx1 matrix where N is the vector's number of components (also known as an N-dimensional vector).
+Let's move a bit further down the rabbit hole and tell you that a vector is basically a Nx1 matrix where N is the vector's number of components (also known as an <span><mark>N-dimensional</mark></span> vector).
 If you think about it, it makes a lot of sense.
 Vectors are just like matrices an array of numbers, but with only 1 column.
 So, how does this new piece of information help us?
 Well, if we have a MxN matrix we can multiply this matrix by our Nx1 vector, since the columns of our matrix are equal to the number of rows of our vector, thus matrix multiplication is defined.

 But why do we care if we can multiply matrices with a vector?
 Well, it just so happens that there are lots of interesting 2D/3D transformations we can place inside a matrix and multiplying that matrix with our vector basically transforms our vector.
 In case you're still a bit confused, let's start with some examples and you'll soon see what we mean.

 Identity matrix

 In OpenGL we usually work with 4x4 transformation matrices for several reasons and one of them is that most of the vectors are of size 4.
 The most simple transformation matrix that we can think of is the identity matrix.
-The identity matrix is an NxN matrix with only 0s except on its diagonal.
+The <span><mark>identity matrix</mark></span> is an NxN matrix with only 0s except on its diagonal.
 As you'll see, this transformation matrix leaves a vector completely unharmed:

 $$
 \begin{bmatrix} \color{red}1 & \color{red}0 & \color{red}0 & \color{red}0 \\ \color{green}0 & \color{green}1 & \color{green}0 & \color{green}0 \\ \color{blue}0 & \color{blue}0 & \color{blue}1 & \color{blue}0 \\ \color{purple}0 & \color{purple}0 & \color{purple}0 & \color{purple}1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\ 2 \\ 3 \\ 4 \end{bmatrix} = \begin{bmatrix} \color{red}1 \cdot 1 \\ \color{green}1 \cdot 2 \\ \color{blue}1 \cdot 3 \\ \color{purple}1 \cdot 4 \end{bmatrix} = \begin{bmatrix} 1 \\ 2 \\ 3 \\ 4 \end{bmatrix}